Cyb3r-Jak3/HAR_Analyzer/README.md

 ### GitHub

-There is also a GitHub package that you can use to run this image.
-Details are [here](https://github.com/Cyb3r-Jak3/HAR_Analyzer/packages/482371)
+There is also a GitHub image that you can use to run this image.
+Details are [here](https://github.com/users/Cyb3r-Jak3/packages/container/package/har_analyzer)